juanpaweb/react-native-grocery-list-app/README.md

 5. Then if running on **LAN** with an emulator open(ex: Emulator from Android Studio(AVD)) press `Run on android device/emulator`
 6. If this is a new device(At least if it is a android emulator) it will install the expo app, then run the projects app.
 7. Once the Javascript is bundled test out the app.

+## Note:
+This app was tested on a Pixel 3a AVD(Android Virtual Device) from Android Studio.
+With this in consideration some of the placements of the text(mainly the DELETE text may be off)